 IUCAT, Indiana University's online library catalog, provides comprehensive access to millions of items held by the IU Libraries statewide, including books, recordings, US government publications, periodicals, and other types of material.
 Users can access IUCAT from any Internet-connected computer or device, whether in the libraries, on campus, or off campus.

 Encyclopedias can be a good place to start researching a new topic.
 They offer short guides to the current research and often include lists of other recommended sources.
-Here are a few criminal justice encyclopedias in our library catalog, IUCAT:
+Below are a few criminal justice encyclopedias.
+Click here to see the full list of criminal justice encyclopedias in IUCAT.

 Tool intended to help researchers, faculty and students with their research projects.
 Users can explore methods concepts to help them design research projects, understand particular methods or identify a new method, conduct their research, and write up their findings.